 We consider your education to be a huge responsibility and it is one that we take very seriously.
-Your parents/carers will care greatly about your education also, and they have entrusted Trinity Academy to be your school from Year 7 through to Year 11 and beyond.
+Your parents/carers will care greatly about your education also, and they have entrusted Trinity Academy to be your school from Year 7 through to Year 11 and beyond that into our Sixth Form.
 We aim to provide a high quality service to your parents as well as to you, by providing you with high quality teaching and a learning environment in which you can aspire to achieve your very best.

 Here at Trinity, we talk a lot about “Personal Best”.
 This is the idea that, regardless of your ability, you can work hard to achieve the best that you are capable of achieving – in your academic studies, on the sports field, in music and drama, in positions of responsibility, and in all other areas of school life.
 We do not want you to worry about the achievements of others around you, but to focus on yourself and what you are able to give.
 We are keen that you work hard and take the matter of your education very seriously indeed.
 We are also keen that you try your best, time and time again, even when you experience failure and difficulty.

 We want you to fail!
 Seriously, we do!
 This is not because we are being mean, but because we want you to learn from your failures and to succeed.
 Failure is part of life – we all experience failure – but it is how you respond to failure that matters.
 For some people, when they fail at something, that is the end – they stop trying – they give up.
 For you, though, when you fail at something, we want you to learn from that failure and try again.
 You will have heard the saying “If at first you don’t succeed, try, try again.”
 How very true!
 Keep trying, keep failing, keep learning from failure and, over time, your success will come.